Sincerekey/GI_9/README.md

 - **Dynamic Summary Display:** Displays the calculated income, expenses, and total budget, updating in real-time with each new entry.
 -
 - **Stylish Design:** Styling is implemented using SASS.
--
-## Getting Started
-1. Clone the repository to your local machine.
-2. Open `index.html` in your preferred web browser.

 ## Usage
 1. **Adding Income:**